-Nothing momentous, just a slow refinement of the company's homepage.
+Nothing momentous, just a slow refinement of the company's homepage and overall brand strategy.

 Here's a trio of brand ads (that we forgot to post) for the laundry financing industry from New York City-based Eastern Funding.

 A new bank promotion for a basic checking account - but targeted to a slightly younger (18 to ?) demographic.

 Just some Montreal street cool for the Acquisio 2015 Summit this July.
 It's timed perfectly with the world famous Osheago Festival Musique et Arts.
 C'est tout!

 Congrats to Alex and Tanya - it was a beautiful evening and elegant wedding in Woodstock, Vt.
 Alex is now a big time digital ad dude in Southern California and seems to have a growing penchant (just like his former boss) for hand-rolled Cuban cigars.
 Best of luck from everyone at Shark!

 Thanks to Google (and for once, not our keen use of SEO and keyword tactics) Shark's current "Mad Men" vintage ad concept consistently appears alongside Mad Men articles and content.